gmum/few-shot-hypernets-public/README.md

 cannot always modify weights to the essential level in one or even a few gradient iterations.
 On the other hand, using many gradient steps results in a complex and time-consuming optimization procedure, which is hard to train in practice, and may lead to overfitting.
-In this paper, we propose HyperMAML, a novel generalization of MAML, where the training of the update procedure is also part of the model.
-Namely, in HyperMAML, instead of updating the weights with gradient descent, we use for this purpose a trainable Hypernetwork.
+In this paper, we propose BayesHMAML, a novel generalization of MAML, where the training of the update procedure is also part of the model.
+Namely, in BayesHMAML, instead of updating the weights with gradient descent, we use for this purpose a trainable Hypernetwork.
 Consequently, in this framework, the model can generate significant updates whose range is not limited to a fixed number of gradient steps.
-Experiments show that HyperMAML consistently outperforms MAML and performs comparably to other state-of-the-art techniques in a number of standard Few-Shot learning benchmarks.
+Experiments show that BayesHMAML consistently outperforms MAML and performs comparably to other state-of-the-art techniques in a number of standard Few-Shot learning benchmarks.

+### BayesHMAML
+The main goal of Few-Shot learning algorithms is to enable learning from small amounts of data.
+One of the most popular and elegant Few-Shot learning ap- proaches is Model-Agnostic Meta-Learning (MAML).
+The main idea behind this method is to learn shared universal weights of a meta-model, which then are adapted for specific tasks.
+However, due to limited data size, the method suffers from over-fitting and poorly quantifies uncertainty.
+Bayesian approaches could, in principle, alleviate these shortcomings by learning weight distributions in place of point-wise weights.
+Unfortunately, previous Bayesian modifications of MAML are limited in a way similar to the classic MAML, e.g., task-specific adaptations must share the same structure and can not diverge much from the universal meta-model.
+Additionally, task-specific distributions are considered as posteriors to the universal distributions working as priors and optimizing them jointly with gradients is hard and poses a risk of getting stuck in local optima.
+In this paper, we propose BayesHMAML, a novel generalization of Bayesian MAML, which employs Bayesian principles along with Hypernetworks for MAML.
+We achieve better convergence than the previous methods by classically learning universal weights.
+Furthermore, Bayesian treatment of the specific tasks enables uncertainty quantification, and high flexibility of task adaptations is achieved using Hypernetworks instead of gradient-based updates.
+Consequently, the proposed approach not only improves over the previous methods, both classic and Bayesian MAML in several standard Few-Shot learning benchmarks but also benefits from the properties of the Bayesian framework.

 ## Requirements